In new Japanese Breakfast album, a nod to ‘Kokomo, IN’

 “Am I even Korean anymore if there’s no one left in my life to call and ask which brand of seaweed we used to buy?”
 Zauner wrote in the essay.

-For longtime fans, “Jubilee” might sound like a drastic departure — in both sound and subject matter — from the Japanese Breakfast they might be used to.
-After all, loss and grief were the prevailing themes that drew so many listeners to the band in the first place.
+For longtime fans, “Jubilee” might sound like a drastic departure in both sound and subject matter from the Japanese Breakfast they’re used to.
+The band’s previous work drew largely from themes of loss and grief.

 But to Zauner, “Jubilee” is more than a pop record about joy.